-As with many other Central American countries, repurposed US school buses are the norm in the public bus system here.
+As with many other Central American countries, repurposed US school buses are the norm in the public bus system.

-They aren’t luxurious, and they don’t have air conditioning, but they are certainly the best way to experience real life in Belize.
+They aren’t luxurious and don’t have air conditioning, but they are certainly the best way to experience real life in Belize.

-There are bus terminals in every major town and city, and all villages have their own bus stop.
+Bus terminals are in every central town and city, and all villages have a bus stop.

 Private and semi-private shuttles are the perfect middle-ground between public transport and costly taxis and flights.